emmahmusk/task_curacel/README.md

 ---

 ## ✨ Features
-Note that this assumes for medical claims only, However this can be extended for other types of claims such as auto, property, travel etc.
+Note that this assumes for medical claims only, However this can be extended for other types of claims such as auto, property, travel etc. by changing the prompts and schema

 ### `POST /extract`
 - **Input**: Image (`.jpg`, `.jpeg`, `.png`) or PDF file containing a medical claim.